 Connect to gas

 If you’re not already connected to gas, the process is simple.
-Find out how you can get up to $2,700 in rebates when you replace your oil or propane primary space and water heating systems with eligible natural gas appliances.
+Find out how you can get up to $3,700 in rebates, for a limited time when you replace your oil or propane primary space and water heating systems with eligible natural gas appliances.

 Electricity rates exclude basic charges.
 The cost of Renewable Natural Gas (RNG) depends on the blend you choose.
 The FortisBC biomethane (or RNG) rate is as of April 2023.
 You can designate 5, 10, 25, 50 or 100 per cent of the natural gas you use as RNG.
 You'll also receive a credit on the BC carbon tax on your bill, depending on the blend you choose.